 The state flag has the image of the beaver on the reverse.
-Beavers were a huge part of life in the country, with a huge fur trade.
+Beavers were a massive part of life in the country, with a considerable fur trade.
 People also depended heavily on them for their meat.

 The state recognized the beaver as its most important animal because of its relevance in people’s lives and the history of the species in the state.
 The state even got the nickname ‘The Beaver State’ because of the trade of beaver fur.